 The language is the entrance to the cultural mind of those that speak it.
 This is certainly the case with the Dutch.
 Many Dutch people speak English (not with the same competence) but they sound different in Dutch.
 Dutch is quite idiomatic with expressions that are not directly translatable.
 One must translate ideas.
 As my proficiency improved, I was fascinated to hear the different regional accents and dialects in such a small country.
 Sometimes there were different dialects in villages less than ten kilometres apart.

 The problem comes when the Dutch speak English, a language that has cultural courtesies reinforced in the 18th and 19th centuries.
-One need only read the great novels of Jane Austen.
+One need only read the great novels of Jane Austen to discover it.
 It is vulgar and often offensive to pour out the contents of one’s mind without being asked.
 The Dutch are at a double disadvantage.
-They don’t know the courtesies and do not have that little army of words to modify their frankness.
+Most don’t know the courtesies and do not have that little army of words to modify their frankness.
 I know of a case in which a Dutch company when interviewing an English speaker for an important position asked whether that person knew the Dutch were frank and whether that would be a problem.

-Besides our daily life in Amsterdam where there were so many ancient buildings and monuments, we went on drives to well-known towns and sights within a day’s reach of Amsterdam – Edam, Volendam, Monnikendam, Den Haag, Gouda among others.
-The first feature that one sees on a visit to Holland – indeed, before the plane lands – is the unique landscape and townscape.
+Besides our daily life in Amsterdam, where there were so many ancient buildings and monuments, we went on drives to well-known towns and sights within a day’s reach of Amsterdam – Edam, Volendam, Monnikendam, Den Haag, Gouda among others.
+The first feature that one sees on a visit to Holland – indeed, before the plane lands – is the unique land- and townscape.
 The country is flat and divided everywhere by waterways of different types.
 The residential architecture of the Low Countries distinguishes itself from the surrounding countries.